vippsas/vipps-checkout/vipps-checkout-api.md

 The data collected can be adjusted according to your needs with the configuration.elements in the session initiation request.

-If not specified, it will return the full address and contact details in the Checkout session.
+If not specified, the complete address and contact details will be gathered.

 #### AddressFields false example